SciML/DiffEqFlux.jl/docs/src/index.md

 ODEs for SDEs, DDEs, DAEs, etc., put quadrature libraries or [Tullio.jl](https://github.com/mcabbott/Tullio.jl) in the loss function, the world is your oyster!

+As a proof of composability, note that the implementation of Bayesian neural ODEs required zero code changes to the library, and instead just relied on the composability with other Julia packages.

 ## Citation

 If you use DiffEqFlux.jl or are influenced by its ideas, please cite: